Tsunghao-C/Common-Course/Pipex/Note.md

     2. "PIPE" to create a "PASSBOX" of two doors (file descriptor), allowing different branch to communicate to each other through this channel.
 One door is for READ and the other is for WRITE.
     3. ""OPEN" "READ" "WRITE" "CLOSE" to manipulate on fds.
     4. "WAIT" to manage parallel processes
-    5. "STRERROR" "PERROR" "ERRNO" to manage error situation.
+    5. "STRERROR" "PERROR" "ERRNO" to manage error situations.

 ### fork